Huaxu007/NeuroRA/index.md

     > for each subject / for each channel / for each time-point / searchlight / for ROI / all in

+- Statistical Analysis

-- Save the RSA result as a NIfTI file for fMRI
+- Save the RSA results as a NIfTI file for fMRI

 - Visualization for RSA results